HSCI-107. Health For Effective Living. 3 Hours.

 Prerequisite: College of Education Admission with a score of Y and HSCI-340 with a minimum grade of C.

 HSCI-355.
-The Organization & Administration Of The School Health Program.
+Organization & Administration Of School Health.
 3 Hours.

 HSCI-357.
 Introduction To Health Care Management And Leadership.
 3 Hours.